STATEMENT OF NEED

 A conflict of interest is created when an individual has an opportunity to affect CME/CNE/CPE content about products or services of a commercial interest with which he/she has a financial relationship, which therefore may bias their opinions and teaching.
 This may include receiving a salary, royalty, intellectual property rights, consulting fee, honoraria, stocks, or other financial benefits.

-i3 Health and USF Health will identify, review, and resolve all conflicts of interest that speakers, authors, or planners disclose prior to an educational activity being delivered to learners.
+i3 Health and USF Health will identify, review, and mitigate all conflicts of interest that speakers, authors, or planners disclose prior to an educational activity being delivered to learners.
 Disclosure of a relationship is not intended to suggest or condone bias in any presentation but is made to provide participants with information that might be of potential importance to their evaluation of a presentation. i3 Health and USF Health do not endorse any products or services.

 Relevant financial relationships exist between the following individuals and commercial interests: